David P Griffiths ....

 Part 3 has 3 teams of mighty intercessors

 Team 1: The Girls consisting of Sheila Standish, Margaret Dransfield, Lindsay Griffiths and Marjorie Beynon who have stood behind this ministry over many years overcoming countless impossibilities to fulfil the purposes of God.
-The work of this team has now concluded its work - Sheila being in a nursing home in North Wales, Margaret in heaven with her Saviour, Marjorie living in North Wales so now it is time to bring forth a Scottish based team around the Ministry H/Q.
+The work of this team has now concluded its work - Sheila & Margaret now in heaven with their Saviour, Marjorie living in North Wales so now it is time to bring forth a Scottish based team around the Ministry H/Q.

 Team 2: Representing the Heritage of Rees Howells – David P Griffiths whose father William Griffiths was trained in the 1930’s by Rees Howells, going out as a WEC missionary to Cape Verde and Guinea Bissau; Brian Mason trained in the 1970’s by Samuel Rees Howells and now Director of the Bible College of Wales Continuing; Sylvia Pearce of Christ Our Life Ministries in Louisville, Kentucky mentored for years by Norman Grubb all coming together in intercession for the Every Creature Commission and the final intercession of Norman Grubb.